gusandrews/Media-Literacy-2013/media-literacy.md

 the camera!
 (Yeah, I know.
 I am bad at following this advice myself.)
 See the example script if you need some guidance on how to include visuals.

-Recommended scriptwriting software: [Celtx][16] (it's free!)
+Recommended scriptwriting software: [Celtx][15] (it's free!)

 ###

-Shirky and Fallows (3 pages, due Thursday, November 1)
+Shirky and Fallows (3 page paper or 5 page script, due Thursday, November 1)

-Shirky writes, "in some cases the change that threatens the profession benefits society... even in these situations the professionals can be relied upon to care more about self-defense than about progress.
+Shirky writes, "in some cases the [technological] change that threatens the profession benefits society... even in these situations the professionals can be relied upon to care more about self-defense than about progress.
 What was once a service has become a bottleneck."

 Describe three "bottlenecks" that Fallows described in the 1990s which Shirky says have been addressed by the rise of digital media and their affordances.
 In your conclusion, discuss whether you think Shirky is correct in concluding that digital reporting has changed these problems.

+You have three options for writing this:

+  * Option 1: write it as a traditional paper; 3 pages.

+  * Option 2: write it as a script for a five-minute episode of The Media Show, using Weena, Erna, the Intern, and other characters as you see fit; 5 pages.

+  * Option 3: write it as a script for your own five-minute video; 5 pages.

+**IF YOU ARE WRITING A SCRIPT**: Be sure to specify how you will use visual elements to demonstrate the points you are making.
+Video is a visual medium;
+there's no point in using it if you're just going to have someone lecturing to the camera!
+(Yeah, I know.
+I am bad at following this advice myself.)
+See the example script if you need some guidance on how to include visuals.

+Recommended scriptwriting software: [Celtx][15] (it's free!)

 ###

 Screencast (due Monday, November 19)

-Using software like [Jing][17], [Camtasia][18], [Fraps][19], [HyperCam][20],
+Using software like [Jing][16], [Camtasia][17], [Fraps][18], [HyperCam][19],
-or [iShowU][21], do a walkthrough of a site that you use regularly.
+or [iShowU][20], do a walkthrough of a site that you use regularly.

 Navigate through and show the following elements of the website, and evaluate the following in your voiceover: